loomchild/theo-rails/README.md

 ### Partials

-Rendering ERB partials feels awkward, because they don't resemble components.
-Require switching context to Ruby. the syntax containing angle brackets <> collides with the surrounding HTML.
-Also repeating `render` verb makes it harder to think about a page as consitting of component hierarchy.
+Rendering a partial in ERB requires switching your mental model from HTML to Ruby and using the `render` verb, which makes it difficult to imagine a page as a component hierarchy.
-Theo syntax is component-oriented and heavily inspired by Vue.js.

 In Theo, you render a partial by writing a tag with `-partial` suffix.
 For example:
 ```html
 <button-partial size="large" />`
 ```